Pool Maintenance

 Algae are microscopic organisms that bloom when conditions allow them to: low or depleted sanitizer, high temperatures, nutrients from debris and runoff, and poor water circulation.
 Outdoor pools are constantly exposed to algae spores through air, rain, leaves, soil, and swimsuits.
 What prevents them from growing is a properly maintained sanitizer level and good circulation that prevents stagnant areas where algae can establish.

 The DMV summer — hot, humid, with frequent afternoon thunderstorms that add organic debris and dilute pool chemistry — is ideal algae-growing weather.
 This region's pools require more consistent attention during June through August than pools in cooler or drier climates.
+If you are still getting familiar with sanitizer, pH, alkalinity, and stabilizer, start with our pool water chemistry guide before making major adjustments.

 Types of Pool Algae